 These days my treats are a little bit healthier, well most of the time anyway.
 I used to satisfy my sweet cravings by making these power balls, they are very satisfying and perfect for snacking, but when you want something a little bit more special, more of a treat for the eyes as well as the tastebuds then these dark chocolate, date and hazelnut truffles are the ticket.
-They have a rich, sweet, gooey centre, covered in a smooth dark chocolate and then topped with sweet freeze dried raspberries, chopped hazelnuts or flakes of coconut.
-These are a real treat!
+They have a rich, sweet, gooey centre, covered in smooth dark chocolate and then topped with sweet freeze-dried raspberries, chopped hazelnuts or flakes of coconut.
+These dark chocolate, date and hazelnut truffles are a real treat!
 I rolled a few truffles in chopped hazelnuts before covering them in chocolate and topping them with more hazelnuts, these are even richer and a little bit crunchier than the others.
-Your options for toppings are endless, desiccated coconut would be lovely or other freeze dried fruits, even toasted sesame seeds would be worth a go.
-They are really easy to make but you will need a food processor or mini blender, they are also vegan and gluten free.
-Keep them in the fridge in an airtight container and they should last for up to a week, that’s if they don’t mysteriously disappear like mine did!
+Your options for toppings are endless, desiccated coconut would be lovely or other freeze-dried fruits, even toasted sesame seeds would be worth a go.
+They are really easy to make but you will need a food processor or mini blender, they are also vegan and gluten-free.
+Keep them in the fridge in an airtight container and they should last for up to a week, that's if they don't mysteriously disappear like mine did!

-*Fairtrade supplied the chocolate for these treats, this is no way affects my opinions or my ability to eat chocolate.
+*Fairtrade supplied the chocolate for these treats, this in no way affects my opinions or my ability to eat chocolate.

 *Thank you to Fairtrade UK for supplying this lovely gift as a giveaway to my readers.

 - 180 g Medjool dates pitted and chopped

 - 100 g blanched hazelnuts + 1tbs more for toppings

 - 1 teaspoon vanilla extract

 - 100 g Fairtrade 80% cocoa dark chocolate

 - Blitz the hazelnuts in a food processor until they resemble a fine breadcrumb.